Divemaster Guide 2021! Learn everything to reach your goal and have fun along the way.

-This point will vary from your goal during the training, but look for a dive center that guarantees your dives and have a structure to accommodate a divemaster training.
+This point will vary from your goal during the training but look for a dive center that guarantees your dives and have a structure to accommodate divemaster training.
 So what’s really important:

 Atmosphere and philosophy: Feel and experience the dive shop before you sign up for the course, you can be around for 3 months in some programs, so make sure you feel at home and can have a good relationship with the staff.

-Job possibility: Since you are in a professional training the best you can do it’s to train where you can start your career.
-Also take this point even more serious if you are willing to become an instructor.
+Job possibility: Since you are in professional training the best you can do it’s to train where you can start your career.
+Also, take this point even more seriously if you are willing to become an instructor.

 Go for quality and check what the previous students have to say.

-All the agencies recognized by WRSTC still cross training in this level that mean if you are a SSI Divemaster you can become a Padi Open Water Instructor as next step, the other way also happens but SSI Instructor Training course have more requisites, so for Padi Divemaster to enroll SSI instructor course, the candidate would need to complete the Science of Diving course before.
+All the agencies recognized by WRSTC still cross-training in this level that means if you are an SSI Divemaster you can become a Padi Open Water Instructor as the next step, the other way also happens but the SSI Instructor Training course has more requisites, so for Padi Divemaster to enroll SSI instructor course, the candidate would need to complete the Science of Diving course before.